rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 Structure of a ``Graph`` object ...............................

-In the ``graphs`` module, the root :code:`Graph` class provides a generic **simple graph model**, without loops and multiple links.
+In the :py:mod:`graphs` module, the root :py:class:`graphs.Graph` class provides a generic **simple graph model**, without loops and multiple links.
 A given object of this class consists in:

 1. the graph **vertices** : a dictionary of vertices with 'name' and 'shortname' attributes,
 2. the graph **valuationDomain** , a dictionary with three entries: the minimum (-1, means certainly no link), the median (0, means missing information) and the maximum characteristic value (+1, means certainly a link),